Rush is out at a charity event, but he will be back on Monday.

 You need a certain amount of global order.

-Uh everything, all your big American brand name companies, doesn't matter whether it's, you know, whether you're talking about Microsoft or anything else, they don't make any of their stuff here, they make it all over then it has to get here uh to be b to be bought at Walmart.
+Everything, all your big American brand name companies, doesn't matter whether it's, you know, whether you're talking about Microsoft or anything else, they don't make any of their stuff here.

 So you need a certain amount of global order.

-And when America turns in on itself, when you have President Fundraiser uh fist bumping in Wilmington diners as his priority, taking a wide-bodied jet and a 40-car motorcade to fist bump in a Wilmington diner.
+And when America turns in on itself, when you have President Fundraiser fist-bumping in Wilmington diners as his priority, taking a wide-bodied jet and a 40-car motorcade to fist bump in a Wilmington diner, in that vacuum of power, all kinds of other people make mischief.

-And suddenly you find that there's problems with delays getting your computer parts, and suddenly the stuff in Walmart doesn't seem quite so cheap anymore, because it takes uh you have to give a bit more thought to how it's going to get from whichever factory in China it's made to over here.
+And suddenly the stuff in Walmart doesn't seem quite so cheap anymore because it takes you have to give a bit more thought to how it's going to get from whichever factory in China it's made to over here.

-Uh in the absence of responsible global power, all kinds of other people make mischief, and that's what's going on right now.
+In the absence of responsible global power, all kinds of other people make mischief.

-Felix, you're live on the Rush Limbaugh Show.
+Felix, you're live on the Rushlinbaugh Show.

 How are you doing, Mr. Stein?

-I'm I'm doing good, thanks.
+I'm doing good, thanks.

 How are you?